michaelpatrickpurcell/socratic-worldbuilding-system/README.md

   - Kill the Beast: Public Safety, Stewardship, Politics, Economics

 ## Questions
-In each SWS game, there are five questions about the nature of the disruptive change that the players will answer.
+In every SWS game, there are five questions about the nature of the disruptive change that the players will answer.
-Each such question is one of the journalistic questions.
-That is, each question is one of the Five Ws: who, what, why, where, and when.
+All of the questions are open-ended, and the players will invent details about the setting as needed to answer them.

-### Examples of Questions
+### Examples of Journalistic Questions
   - Staff Meeting:
     - Who can use a staff?
     - What can staffs do?